Electronic Signature Legality for Public Relations in United States - Simplify Document Signing Process

 What is the electronic signature legality for public relations in the United States?

-The electronic signature legality for public relations in the United States is governed by laws such as the ESIGN Act and UETA, which validate electronic signatures as legally binding.
-This means public relations firms can confidently use electronic signatures to streamline their document processes without compromising legal standing.
+The electronic signature legality for public relations in the United States is governed by the ESIGN Act and UETA, which recognize electronic signatures as legally binding.
+This means that public relations professionals can confidently use electronic signatures for contracts, agreements, and other documents without legal concerns.

 -

-airSlate SignNow is designed with compliance in mind, adhering to the electronic signature legality for public relations in the United States.
-Our platform includes features such as encryption, detailed audit trails, and secure authentication methods to ensure every eSigned document meets legal requirements.
+airSlate SignNow complies with the electronic signature legality for public relations in the United States by adhering to federal and state regulations.
+Our platform includes features like audit trails and secure authentication to ensure that all signed documents are legally enforceable.

 -